 - The COVID-19 pandemic has disproportionately affected the poverty-stricken citizens in Pakistan.
 These people consist of women, children, the elderly and people with disabilities.
 They are far more likely to suffer from malnutrition and their health may be weak.
 Thus, the virus tends to spread in poverty-stricken communities faster.
 The U.N. has recommended that Pakistan should increase its essential health services to people in poverty because of their weaker health status.
 In order to improve the economy, the U.N. also recommended that Pakistan should pass fiscal and financial stimuli.
 This can alleviate the debt and help many people in Pakistan financially.
 As a result, it may prevent the poverty rate from increasing or at least slow down the growth rate.

-- The United Nations Development Programme has established a COVID-19 secretariat at Pakistan’s planning commission.
-Their mission is to help stabilize the economic crisis occurring in Pakistan.
-The planning commission will also provide social programs to help the citizens affected by COVID-19.
-However, their main focus is on providing social programs to residents living in poverty.
+- The United Nations Development Programme (UNDP) has established a COVID-19 secretariat at Pakistan’s planning commission.
+Its mission is to help stabilize the economic crisis occurring in Pakistan.
+The planning commission will also provide social programs to help the citizens who COVID-19 affected.
+However, its main focus is on providing social programs to residents living in poverty.
 The planning commission has succeeded in assisting Pakistan in its crisis management amid this pandemic.

-- Many children in Pakistan take up low paying jobs in order to provide for themselves and their families.
+- Many children in Pakistan take up low-paying jobs in order to provide for themselves and their families.
 Many of these jobs are hazardous and dangerous.
 However, the children have no choice but to do them in order to receive any form of payment to feed themselves and their families.
 By 2018, Pakistan has made efforts to limit child labor and indentured servitude.
-Many of these laws are still ignored and dismissed by the citizens, mainly due to children who willingly work in order to alleviate their families from poverty and hunger.
+Citizens still largely ignore and dismiss many of these laws, mainly due to children who willingly work in order to alleviate their families from poverty and hunger.
 However, Pakistan has made moderate advancements in diminishing and banning hazardous forms of child labor for children.

 - There is some good news in Pakistan’s fight against poverty.
-In 2015 Pakistan’s then prime minister Nawaz Sharif launched a healthcare scheme for the poor.
-The scheme has largely been a success since it has expanded.
-In 2019, the current prime minister of Pakistan Imran Khan has stated that he envisions a future for Pakistan where it can be a welfare state similar to the Scandinavian countries.
+In 2015, Pakistan’s then prime minister Nawaz Sharif launched a health care scheme for the poor.
+The scheme has largely been a success since it expanded.
+In 2019, the current prime minister of Pakistan Imran Khan stated that he envisions a future for Pakistan where it can be a welfare state similar to the Scandinavian countries.
 So far, his administration is working on furthering this vision by raising income taxes on the wealthy and instigating more welfare programs.
-In addition, the government is doing its best to continue fighting poverty and provide social programs and healthcare to the poor amid the COVID-19 pandemic.
+In addition, the government is doing its best to continue fighting poverty and providing social programs and health care to the poor amid the COVID-19 pandemic.
 The government will provide financial stimulus checks to its citizens ($70, or 11,717.89 Rupees).
 This program is called the “Ehsass Programme.”
-So far this modest social welfare program has helped many Pakistani families financially.
+So far, this modest social welfare program has helped many Pakistani families financially.
 Additionally, the government is planning more programs in order to help its citizens amid the pandemic.

 Pakistan’s poverty rate has decreased in recent years.
 However, the country’s current economic crisis, mixed with its fight against the COVID-19 pandemic, has put many Pakistani citizens out of jobs.
 This has further increased the poverty rate.
 The government of Pakistan is doing its best to fight both the COVID-19 pandemic and poverty in Pakistan.
-So far the government has provided many social welfare programs at a scale that they have never done in history until now.
-There is much more to do in order for the country to defeat poverty.
+So far, the government has provided many social welfare programs at a scale that they have never done in history until now.
+Much more is necessary for the country to defeat poverty.

 – Sadat Tashin